tommeagher/tommeagher.github.io/about.md

 * [interactive graphics](clips.html)
 * and [news applications](clips.html)

-A veteran reporter and editor, I've taught these skills to journalists and students at [conferences and universities across the country](classes.html).
+A veteran reporter and editor, I've taught these skills to journalists and students at [conferences and universities around the world](classes.html).

 I live in New Jersey, where I co-founded [Hack Jersey](http://www.hackjersey.com/), a group of journalists and programmers working together to improve the news.